SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/08 - Chapter 8/README.md

 });
 ```

-To implement checking for a session id before allowing a user to add a photo, in our `PageRouter.js` we need to add a new line.
+To implement checking for a session id before allowing a user to add a photo(i.e., we don't want anyone that aren't logged in, to upload photos ), in our `PageRouter.js` we need to add a new line.

 ```js
 PageRouter.get("/", (request, response) => {